KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/README.md

 # Complementary Tools (Beyond Yacraf)

-The course is structured in phases, and **YACRAFT is not intended for all of them**.
+The course is structures the Yacraf in phases, and **the Yacraf tool is not intended for all of them**.
+The Yacraf tool supports the risk calcualtions defined in the framework, however it is not supporting the modeling of business and IT-systems architectue.
+For this, other tools are better.
-For example, it is **not suitable for System Definition and Decomposition**.
-Below is a list of **complementary tools** you can use during this phase.

-## Phase 2 – System Definition and Decomposition

-In this phase, you will create a **detailed technical specification** of the system.
+## Threat modeling meta models

+Even though Yacraf does not mandate any specific language for describing business and IT-systems architectiures it does suggest a taxonomy that support the architecture modeling as is explained in (Phases 1 and 2 in the material)[https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/edit/master/Course-material/lectures/README.md].
+From a Yacraf point of view, the important thing is that the architectural modeling supports the development of *Loss Events, Abuse Cases*, etc. that drives the risk calculations.

-Use **Data Flow Diagrams (DFDs)** to describe the system architecture.
-[Learn more about DFDs](https://online.visual-paradigm.com/knowledge/software-design/dfd-using-yourdon-and-demarco/)
+Traditional threat modeling primarily uses Data Flow Diagrams (DFDs), extended with trust boundaries, to describe the system architecture.
+[Learn more about DFDs here.](https://online.visual-paradigm.com/knowledge/software-design/dfd-using-yourdon-and-demarco/)

-### Recommended Tools
+## Recommended Tools
-- [**draw.io**](https://draw.io) – general diagramming and data modeling tool.
+A general recommendation would be to use [**draw.io**](https://draw.io) for the threat modelling in this course.
+This is a very flexible general diagramming and data modeling tool that allows you to do model with very few imposed restrictions.

+Other tools of interest are for instance:
 - [**Lucidchart**](https://www.lucidchart.com) – user-friendly diagramming platform (similar to Visio).
 - [**Microsoft Threat Modeling Tool**](https://learn.microsoft.com/en-us/azure/security/develop/threat-modeling-tool) *(no longer actively maintained)*.
 - [**Threat Dragon**](https://owasp.org/www-project-threat-dragon/) – open-source tool for threat modeling.